 The Inn’s scholarships are available to all, irrespective of background, to support students to become barristers.
-There are scholarships for students undertaking the Bar Professional Training Courses (BPTC), the Common Professional Examination (CPE) and Graduate Diploma in Law (GDL) conversion courses.
+There are scholarships for students undertaking the Bar Professional Training Courses (BPTC) and Graduate Diploma in Law (GDL) conversion courses.
 There are also Residential Scholarships for BPTC students and awards for those in pupillage.